zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 public ApiMediationServiceConfig initializeAPIMLConfiguration(ServletContext context);
 ```

-This method receives the `ServletContext` parameter which holds a map of parameters providing all necessary information for building the onboarding configuration.
+This method receives the `ServletContext` parameter, which holds a map of parameters that provide all necessary information for building the onboarding configuration.
 The following code block is an example of Java Servlet context configuration.

 **Example:**